Do you need to make changes and live on one low income? Here are 44 great frugal tips for living on one low income (and still loving your life!)

 Do you have cable, but hardly ever watch it (or can find a streaming service for cheaper)?

-Do you get a daily coffee at Starbucks?
+Are you getting a daily coffee at Starbucks?

 Make a list of all of your monthly expenses (especially your reoccuring charges like monthly subscriptions) to see what you use and don’t and what you can cut from your budget.